rohillasahil123/NewsPaper/README.md

 # NewsPaper
-This Website use react and telwindCss and Api calling
+This Website use React and telwindCss and Api calling